jeka-dev/jeka/org.jerkar.core/src/main/doc/getting_started.md

 ### Playing with the others build classes

-If you want to play with other build definition available in the _samples_ project the same way you did for _AClassicalBuild_, just mention `-buildClass=Xxxxx` in the command line where `Xxxxx` stands for the short or complete name of the build class.
-So for example, `jerkar -buildClass=AntStyleBuild` is perfectly valid.
+If you want to play with other build classes available in the _samples_ project the same way you did for _AClassicalBuild_, just mention `-buildClass=Xxxxx` in the command line where `Xxxxx` stands for the short or complete name of the build class.
+So for example, `jerkar -buildClass=AntStyleBuild` is perfectly valid as `jerkar -buildClass=org.jerkar.samples.AntStyleBuild`.

 ## Play with 'samples-dependee' projectt